flesler/parallel/README.md

 - Maybe avoid pre-spawning jobs when piping.
 Spawn on demand when overwhelmed, support `--delay` there too
 - Support `--jobs=0` for unlimited.
 Easy except when piping or when `--max-args=0`
 - Should default behavior of -n 0 only happen if -m or -xargs, like on GNU?
+- Clean up `jobs` module, maybe create a `job` module with some of its logic

 # License